swiftlang/swift-evolution/proposals/0382-expression-macros.md

 @freestanding(expression) macro dsohandle() -> UnsafeRawPointer
 ```

 The operations that provide information about the current location in source code are mostly implementable as `ExpressionMacro`-conforming types, using the `location` operation on the `MacroExpansionContext`.
-The exceptions are `#file`, which would need an extension to `MacroExpansionContext` to determine whether we are in a compilation mode where []`#file` behaves like `#fileID` vs. behaving like `#filePath`](https://github.com/apple/swift-evolution/blob/main/proposals/0285-ease-pound-file-transition.md); `dsohandle`, which requires specific compiler support; and `#function`, which would require contextual information that is not available in the `MacroExpansionContext`.
+The exceptions are `#file`, which would need an extension to `MacroExpansionContext` to determine whether we are in a compilation mode where [`#file` behaves like `#fileID` vs. behaving like `#filePath`](https://github.com/apple/swift-evolution/blob/main/proposals/0285-ease-pound-file-transition.md); `dsohandle`, which requires specific compiler support; and `#function`, which would require contextual information that is not available in the `MacroExpansionContext`.

 The type signatures of these macros capture most of the type system behavior of the existing `#file`, `#line`, etc., because they are treated like literals and therefore can pick up any contextual type that implements the proper `ExpressibleBy*` protocol.
 However, the implementations above would fail to type-check code like this: